Tamim bin Hamad Al Thani: Reign

-On 25 June 2013, Tamim's father, Sheikh Hamad bin Khalifa Al Thani, revealed his own plan to step down as the Emir of Qatar in a meeting with his close relatives and aides.
+On 25 June 2013, Tamim's father, Sheikh Hamad bin Khalifa Al Thani, revealed to close relatives and aides that he planned to step down as the Emir of Qatar.
 Tamim then became the Emir of Qatar after his father handed over power in a televised speech.
-He was the first ruler, in a succession of three Qatari rulers from the Al Thani family, to ascend to power without resorting to a coup.
-According to The Economist, of his previous sibling rivals to the throne, "One played too much, the other prayed too much."
-The transition of power went smoothly, as family members hold many of the nation's top posts.
+While the previous two Qatari rulers from the Al Thani family ascended to power in bloodless coups, Tamin was the first to ascend to power via an abdication.
+According to The Economist, of his siblings who had previously contended for the throne, "One played too much, the other prayed too much."
+The transition of power went smoothly, as family members hold many of Qatar's top posts.

-According to a diplomatic source close to the Al Thani family, Sheikh Tamim has "a strong personality" that allowed him to "establish himself within the ruling family".
+According to a diplomatic source close to the Al Thani family, Sheikh Tamim has "a strong personality" that allowed him to "establish himself within" the ruling House of Thani.
 He became crown prince on 5 August 2003, after his brother Sheikh Jassim had stepped down.
 Diplomats quoted by the BBC argued that Jassim, who served as crown prince for eight years, had hoped to expand his political powers.
 In 2003, Sheikh Jassim stepped down from the position of crown prince.
-According to Qatar News Agency Jassim sent a letter to his father saying, “The time is appropriate to step down and prepare for a successor”.
-In the letter, Jassim stated, “I did not want, as I have told you from the start, to be appointed as crown prince”, and noted he had only accepted the position in October 1996 because of "sensitive circumstances".
-According to a report by Stratfor, Jassim had no allies among the military forces or secret police at the time of the 2013 political transition, and thereby few chances to overturn Hamad's decree.
+According to Qatar News Agency Jassim sent a letter to his father saying, "The time is appropriate to step down and prepare for a successor".
+In the letter, Jassim stated, "I did not want, as I have told you from the start, to be appointed as crown prince" and said that he had only accepted the position in October 1996 because of "sensitive circumstances".
+According to a report by Stratfor, Jassim had no allies among the military forces or secret police at the time of the 2013 political transition, and thus had few chances to overturn Hamad's decree.